craigmaslowski/craigmaslowski.github.io/_posts/2014-12-19-you-wont-believe-what-this-code-will-do-to-your-browser.markdown

 tags: [javascript, chromeextension]
 ---

-There's not much worse than click bait sites that Youtube videos adding an eye catching title but nothing else extra of value.
+There's not much worse than click bait sites that post other people's Youtube videos adding an eye catching title but little else extra of value.
 Upworthy is one worst offenders.
-After getting tired of clicking the link to go directly to a YouTube video page from Upworthy, I decided to write a Chrome extenstion to automatically redirect the browser for me.
+After getting tired of constantly clicking the links to go directly to YouTube videos from Upworthy, I decided to write a Chrome extenstion to automatically redirect the browser for me.
 I call it Skip Worthy.

 First off is the mainfest file.